World's top 10 airline stocks are all Chinese, except one

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Still, China's big three - Air China, China Southern Airlines and China Eastern Airlines are expected to be unprofitable in the second half of this year, according to analyst forecasts compiled by Bloomberg.
+Still, China's big three - Air China, China Southern Airlines Co and China Eastern Airlines Corp. - are expected to be unprofitable in the second half of this year, according to analyst forecasts compiled by Bloomberg.
 They each posted first-half losses of more than 8 billion yuan (S$1.6 billion).

 But optimism has been increasing.
 Traffic is expected to be bolstered by the National Day holiday in early October.
-Further down the line, domestic air traffic levels in 2021 could be 15 per cent higher than in 2019, according to China International Capital.
+Further down the line, domestic air traffic levels in 2021 could be 15 per cent higher than in 2019, according to China International Capital Corp.
+BLOOMBERG

 BT is now on Telegram!